nicolgit/azure-firewall-mon/README.md

     - Select the Event Hub Namespace and Hub created above
     - click `SAVE`

-Now, open <https://az-firewall-mon.azurewebsites.net/> and copy in the `Event Hub Connection String` field the connection string of the Shared Access Policy created above, and click on `Let's begin`.
+Now, open <https://az-firewall-mon.duckiesfarm.com/> and copy in the `Event Hub Connection String` field the connection string of the Shared Access Policy created above, and click on `Let's begin`.

+# Install Azure-firewall-mon in your environment

+@lukemurraynz has written a very detailed blog post on how deploy Azure-Firewall-mon in an Azure Static Web App.
+If you prefer this approach, have a look at his blog post <https://luke.geek.nz/azure/deploy-azure-firewall-mon-to-a-static-web-app/>

 # More Information